GuilhermeStracini/POC-react-dotnet-UploadStream/README.md

-# POC React & .NET UploadStream
+# PoC React & .NET UploadStream

 🔬 Proof of Concept of an upload stream (multipart form data) from **React JS** and **React Native** app to **C# .NET Core** backend